 The Kona delivers mild uphill manners.
 Despite its length, it steers quickly and works around switchbacks effectively.
 The Big Honzo isn't the easiest bike on which to change lines quickly.
 Lucky for you, the plus tires can compensate for poor line choice offering excellent traction to help you work your way through the less-than-desirable lines you find yourself on.

 The component grouping was okay on the climb.
 The SRAM NX 1x11 drivetrain was a little disappointing.
 It is 2019, and we are quickly getting used to Eagle 12-speed drivetrains at lower price tags.
 The NX 11-42 drivetrain is okay and shifted reasonably well, but that 50-tooth climbing ring would be nice on this 32-pound bicycle.
 The Maxxis Rekon tires are serviceable; they roll well while delivering respectable traction.

 At $2,399, it is easy to call the Steel Big Honzo a solid value.
 No, this bike will not blow your mind with its performance on any section of the trail.
 That said, the blend of solid components, price, and a downright cool steel frame make it unique.
-You can probably find better performance at a lower price tag, but there is something about this slender steel shredder that is more appealing than the Specialized Fuse or Trek Stache.
+You can probably find better performance at a lower price tag, but there is something about this slender steel shredder that has plenty of appeal.

 — Pat Donahue, Joshua Hutchens